zentrum-lexikographie/dwdsmor/README.md

 building and using FSTs for morphological analysis:

-* `lexicon/` and `share/` contain sources for building the DWDSmor lexicon by extracting SMOR-compatible lexicon entries from XML documents of the DWDS dictionary.
+* `lexicon/` and `share/` contain sources for building the DWDSmor lexicon by extracting SMORLemma-compatible lexicon entries from XML documents in the DWDS format.
 * `SMORLemma/` imports sources from an
   [SMORLemma fork](https://git.zdl.org/zdl/SMORLemma) as a Git submodule, providing the morphology.